 Salsa is one of those things that tastes wonderful with breakfast, lunch, or dinner.

-To make salsa verde, the ingredients can be raw or cooked.
+To make salsa verde, or green salsa, the ingredients can be raw or cooked.

 In this recipe, the tomatillos and peppers are charred in a pan just like Mexican restaurants make it.